usnistgov/ndn-dpdk/docs/fileserver.md

 NDN-DPDK provides TypeScript definitions to help with authoring the parameters.
 You may install the NPM package from `/usr/local/share/ndn-dpdk/ndn-dpdk.npm.tgz` (built from [js](../js) directory), and then construct an object of `ActivateFileServerArgs` type.

-[docs/activate](activate) is a sample TypeScript project that generates the parameters.
+[NDN-DPDK activation sample](../sample/activate) is a sample TypeScript project that generates the parameters.
-You can follow a similar procedure as [forwarder activation and usage](forwarder.md) to use this sample.
-`fileserver-args.ts` contains activation parameters.

 ### Commonly Used Activation Parameters